Security Best Practices for Web Developers

 Always Use TLS

-- Obtain certificates from trusted CAs (Let’s Encrypt is free)
+- Obtain certificates from trusted CAs (Let’s Encrypt is free and fully automated)

 - Redirect HTTP to HTTPS